 All the newly uploaded files are untagged.
 You can obviously still right click on each file, one by one and edit its properties/details, but I assume you have other important things to do at work.
 So let me introduce you to the magic functionality of bulk editing of metadata.
 Below are instructions on how to tag multiple files in SharePoint.
 I provide several different instructions, depending on the version of SharePoint and document library experience that you have in your environment.

 - On the Document Library ribbon, choose Quick edit

-- The Document Library will open up in “Excel-like” table format.
-Form there, you can click on any cell and choose corresponding metadata value for the given row (document).
+- The Document Library will open up in an “Excel-like” table format.
+From there, you can click on any cell and choose corresponding metadata value for the given row (document).
 Repeat for all cells as necessary

 - Click Done (it is kind of like Save button).
 That’s it, your many documents are tagged in no time!